© 2023 CyberNews - Latest tech news,

 You’ll use cPanel for a bunch of different stuff like WordPress installation, backups, adding a domain name, email account, and so on.

-• Add a domain name using “Addon Domains.”
-We don't really enjoy using the domains we get for free because we have dozens of web hosting accounts, and it’s just easier to have a domain registrar dedicated to this stuff.
-But you should definitely take advantage of free domains!
+• Add a domain name using Addon Domains.
+I don't really like using the domains I get for free because it’s easier to have a dedicated domain registrar when you have dozens of web hosting accounts.
+But you should definitely take advantage of free domains.

-• Install SSL using “Auto SSL” or another tool available in the cPanel.
-With HostPapa, we’re lucky as it takes care of this for you.
-Once we added a domain, an SSL was automatically activated for me.
+• Install SSL using Auto SSL or another tool available in the cPanel.
+With HostPapa, you're lucky, as it takes care of this for you.
+Once I added a domain, an SSL was automatically activated for me.

 • Install WordPress using the Softaculous installer library that the provider has available.

 So HostPapa nailed it, and it didn't even take 3 full minutes to complete all the tasks.
-Very easy and quick if you’d ask me.

 Is it easy to install WordPress with HostPapa?

 Installing WordPress with HostPapa is very straightforward.
-You’ll just have to find the Softaculous App Installer section at the bottom of cPanel and click on the “WordPress” icon.
+You’ll just have to find the Softaculous App Installer section at the bottom of cPanel and click on the WordPress icon.

 Softaculous app installer in HostPapa cPanel